 1988 was also an election year.
 By early summer, Vice President George H.W.
 Bush had pretty much wrapped up the Republican nomination to replace Ronald Reagan.
 The only question was who Bush would choose as his running mate.
 He was probably going to wait until the convention in August to announce, but speculation ramped up all summer.

-At the paper, we were off and running.
+At the paper, we were off and running as well.

 Quayle’s parents had gone to New Orleans, and Duane and I were asked to go stay in their house, mostly as a security measure.
 That was fine with us; the Quayles had an indoor pool.

 But days were crazy.
-It was announced that there would be a campaign kickoff rally in front of the Huntington courthouse.
+It was announced that there would be a campaign kickoff rally in front of the Huntington courthouse on Friday, August 19.
 That just happened to be across the street from the newspaper building.

 In addition to all the extra stuff we were dealing with, we also had our regular work of putting out a daily newspaper.
 It was certainly a challenge, and we often worked on little sleep.

-We put out our famous “DAN’S THE MAN” issue, then prepared for the country to descend on Huntington.
+We prepared for the country to descend on Huntington.
 The rally came and went.
 It was all pretty much a blur.
 So was the rest of the summer.
 I didn’t even notice the heat.

 Janet came back from New Orleans, and then Mike Perkins went out on the campaign trail for a time.